mrpythonblog/uno2rubber/README.md

-# Uno2Rubber By [Hossein Ahmadi] :)
+# Uno2Rubber :)

-today , i will show you my new tool .

-Uno2Rubber , is a tool for make a hacking board for you . it can convert your arduino uno board to a RubberDucky .
+Uno2Rubber , is a tool that automates the process of converting an Arduino UNO (R3) to a Rubber Ducky (for windows systems).

-you can run a custom BatchFile (.bat file) on target  using this RubberDucky
+you can run a custom BatchFile (.bat file) on the target using this Rubber Ducky

-by default , the uno board can't support HID Classes . so we can't make a RubberDucky using that . but this tool can solve this problem . uno2rubber changes the standard firmware of your uno board . so your board can act as a RubberDucky .
+by default , the Uno boards can't support the HID Classes . so we can't make a RubberDucky using that . but this tool can solve this problem . uno2rubber changes the standard firmware of your Uno board . so your board can act as a RubberDucky .

-but after changing the standard firmware of your board , you can't use from your uno borad for making your normal projects . uno2rubber can flash standard firmware of your board , so you can making your normal projects :)
+but after changing the standard firmware of your board , you can't use from your Uno borad for making your normal projects . uno2rubber can flash standard firmware of your board , so you can making your normal projects :)

 ----------HOW TO USE------------------